dsc-courses/dsc106-2025-wi/labs/lab05/index.md

 D3 actually provides a higher level primitive for what we just did: the [`d3.pie()`](https://d3js.org/d3-shape/pie) function.
 Just like `d3.arc()`, `d3.pie()` is a function that returns another function, which we can use to generate the start and end angles for each slice in our pie chart instead of having to do it ourselves.

-This …_slice generator_ function takes an array of data values and returns an array of objects, each of whom represents a slice of the pie and contains the start and end angles for it.
+This `sliceGenerator()` function takes an array of data values and returns an array of objects, each of whom represents a slice of the pie and contains the start and end angles for it.
-We still feed these objects to our `arcGenerator` to create the paths for the slices, but we don’t have to create them manually.
+We still feed these objects to our `arcGenerator()` to create the paths for the slices, but we don’t have to create them manually.
 It looks like this: